A Legend of Ethshar on the Installment Plan

 This page is the original home of an experiment in alternative publishing.

-I'm Lawrence Watt-Evans, author of some four dozen novels and hundreds of short stories, articles, etc. One of my best-known series was the Legends of Ethshar, consisting (as of 2004) of eight novels originally published by Del Rey Books or Tor Books, and seven short stories that appeared in various anthologies.
+I'm Lawrence Watt-Evans, author more than four dozen novels and hundreds of short stories, articles, etc. One of my best-known series was the Legends of Ethshar, consisting as of 2004, when this began, of eight novels originally published by Del Rey Books or Tor Books, and seven short stories that appeared in various anthologies.
+(As of 2020, the series is up to fourteen novels and eleven short stories.)

 Alas, I learned in 2004 that no major mainstream publisher was interested in continuing the Ethshar series.
 On the other hand, I had several readers saying they desperately want to see more.
 I decided to see whether enough of them were willing to put their money where their mouths are to finance more Ethshar stories -- and perhaps eventually continuations of other series that no longer have major publishers.